- District of Columbia

 U.S. Courts of Appeals and U.S. Supreme Court

-• Triple Up Limited v.
-Youku Tudou Inc., No. 17-7033 (D.C.
-Cir.) (question of internet-related personal jurisdiction in copyright infringement case).
+- Triple Up Limited v.
+Youku Tudou Inc., No. 17-7033 (DC Circuit) (presented oral argument) (question of internet-related personal jurisdiction in copyright infringement case).

-• Daewoo Electronics America Inc. v.
-Opta Corporation et al., No. 14-17498 (9th Cir.) (presented oral argument) (represented appellees Opta Corp. et al concerning claim preclusion issue).
+- Daewoo Electronics America Inc. v.
+Opta Corporation et al., No. 2014-17498 (9th Circuit) (Represented appellees Opta Corp. et al concerning claim preclusion issue and presented oral argument).

 U.S. District Court Litigation

 - WiniaDaewoo Electronics America Inc. v.
 Opta Corporation et al., No. 13-cv-01247 (N.D.
 Cal.)
 (Successfully represented Opta and related parties in alter ego/ successor liability suit dismissed at summary judgment stage).